Amir Attaran: Notable work

 Attaran has had a diverse career as a scientist, lawyer, scholar, and advocate for public health, human rights and environmental protection.

 In 1999 and 2000, Attaran was an environmental lawyer participating in the negotiation of the Stockholm Convention on Persistent Organic Pollutants, which banned the manufacturing and use of certain toxic substances.
 Attaran led a controversial global campaign of over 400 scientists and medical doctors, including several Nobel laureates, who wanted an exemption to use DDT in public health because it is extremely effective in reducing the deaths of children from malaria.
 South Africa's Medical Research Council subsequently invited Attaran to draft the public health exemption, which countries agreed at the sixth and last negotiation session in Johannesburg as Annex B of the Stockholm Convention.
 Although once opposed, Greenpeace and the World Wildlife Fund now accept using DDT in small amounts for public health, and the World Health Organization adopted it as a recommended malaria control strategy.

 In 2001, Attaran acted as an advisor on patent and trade law to Brazil's Ministry of Health, to defend against a legal challenge the United States brought at the World Trade Organization, which sought to force Brazil to amend its patent laws and prohibit the affordable, generic versions of HIV/AIDS medicines on which the health ministry depended.
 Attaran and his colleague Paul Champ developed a legal strategy involving a retaliatory challenge to US patent laws.
 The United States withdrew its case under public pressure and Brazil continued using generic HIV/AIDS medicines for its population.

 In 2001, Attaran and Jeffrey Sachs, then at Harvard working on the WHO Commission on Macroeconomics and Health, published an influential paper in The Lancet that the editors of that journal suggested may be the "blueprint" for fighting the global HIV/AIDS pandemic on a large scale.
 Attaran and Sachs proposed a new, multibillion-dollar fund that would be "based on grants, not loans, for the poorest countries", and which would be "judged as having epidemiological merit ... by a panel of independent scientific experts."
-Attaran and Sachs' policy innovations were widely championed by advocates, and incorporated into the design of the Global Fund to Fight AIDS, Tuberculosis and Malaria which launched later that year.
-The Fund has since saved over 20 million lives.